-Agent means a person or organisation who sells, licenses or otherwise deals with Artwork for or on behalf of an Artist in return for payment or a commission.
+Agent means a person or organisation who sells Artwork for or on behalf of an Artist in return for a commission.

-Application means a duly completed and signed application for membership of the Company in the form determined from time to time by the Directors, under which individuals or organisations who are Potential Code Signatories agree, amongst other things, to become a member of the Company and a signatory to the Code.
+Application means a duly completed and signed application for membership of the Company in the form determined from time to time by the Directors, under which applicants who are Dealers agree, amongst other things, to become a signatory to the Code.

-Artist means an artist, whether living or deceased, or the estate of Aboriginal and/or Torres Strait Islander descent who identifies, or who, prior to their death, identified, as Aboriginal and/or Torres Strait Islander, and is, or, prior to their death was, recognised as such by members of the community with which the artist identifies or identified.
+Artist means an artist of Aboriginal and/or Torres Strait Islander descent, who identifies as Aboriginal and/or Torres Strait Islander, and is recognised as such by members of the community with which the artist identifies.